Taylor feared homecoming fight 'might never happen'

 "I'm not one for using social media but when I do it makes an impact and, once we knew Serrano was out of the equation, we knew Chantelle was an obvious choice.

-"She has a spotless career and is an undisputed champion.
+"She has a spotless career, is an undisputed champion and has the style to make this an epic.
 We could have picked an easier route but I wanted to give the fans a fight that was worthy of this long wait.

 "I haven't got a problem stepping up a weight.
 I've won a world title at this weight before and it's a chance to win more belts and become an undisputed two-weight world champion.